Nucleus04/Virtual-Assistant-AI/README.md

 1. Create a virtual environment using Conda (recommended) or Python's venv module.
 2. Install dependencies by running `pip install -r requirements.txt`.
 3. Open a new terminal and navigate to the `stt` directory.
 4. Run `python coqui.py -m "your model" -s "your scorer - optional"` to start the speech-to-text module.
-You can download the model and scorer from Coqui AI's GitHub releases.
+You can download the model and scorer from Coqui AI's GitHub releases https://github.com/coqui-ai/STT-models/releases.
 5. Leave the speech-to-text module running and waiting for a connection.